-Onboarding, or new hire orientation, helps your employees start off on the right foot and gives them the tools they need to be successful.
+Onboarding is essential for ensuring your team members start off on the right foot.
+It gives your new hires the tools they need to be successful.

 Onboarding a new employee shouldn’t be over after a couple of days or weeks.
-Make sure to invest time in your new employee during their first 90 days.
-This will help them learn all the ins and outs of your company.
+Do the following three things to ensure they’re on the right path and have learned all the ins and outs of your company: